shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 There are multiple ways to switch an application from using Testnet to Mainnet.

-* To switch to 'Mainnet', use the application dashboard screen, select **Configuration >> Social Auth** in the LHS navigation pane.
+* To switch an app from using Testnet to the Mainnet, use the application dashboard screen, select **Configuration >> Social Auth** in the LHS navigation pane.
 Refer to the dropdown next to 'Testnet' on the top RHS of the screen and choose 'Mainnet'.
 If there is a preexisting 'Mainnet profile, the app is automatically switched to it and you can see the social authentication settings and assigned **App Address** for the 'Mainnet' profile.
 Otherwise, the profile wizard gets activated and assists the developer in creating a 'Mainnet' configuration profile for the application.
 Once the profile is created, a new **App Address** is automatically assigned and the configuration switches to 'Mainnet'.

     ![Select Testnet or Mainnet](/img/an_db_testnet_mainnet_select.png)